Casella Waste Systems (CWST)

 Starting with the founder picking up garbage with a pickup truck he purchased using savings from high school, Casella (NASDAQ:CWST) offers waste management services for businesses, residents, and the government.

-• Low returns on capital reflect management’s struggle to allocate funds effectively, and its shrinking returns suggest its past profit sources are losing steam
+• ROIC of 6% reflects management’s challenges in identifying attractive investment opportunities, and its shrinking returns suggest its past profit sources are losing steam

-• A silver lining is that its annual revenue growth of 18.5% over the past five years was outstanding, reflecting market share gains this cycle
+• On the plus side, its annual revenue growth of 18.5% over the past five years was outstanding, reflecting market share gains this cycle

 StockStory Analyst Team